reidmit/website/content/writing/asynchronous-coffee-making-with-javascript.md

 ## Defining some terms

 If you've never heard the word "asynchronous," that's okay, too!
-Let's start by defining it's opposite, "synchronous."
+Let's start by defining its opposite, "synchronous."

 A **synchronous** series of events is one that happens in a clearly defined order.
 Only one event ever happens at a time, and the next event does not start until the previous event has finished.